 Field-hunting tip

-Look in altered carbonate xenoliths in igneous rocks country — that is the host setting where novgorodovaite typically forms.
+Look in altered carbonate xenoliths in igneous rocks country, the host setting where novgorodovaite typically forms.
 If you start seeing calcite, afwillite, portlandite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts, radial aggregates habit, so train your eye for that shape before scanning the outcrop.